Skip to main content

 .

-4. Delete onDemand key and its subkeys.
+4. Delete the onDemand key and its subkeys for the desired instance.

 5. Updated file should look like: